lscarneiro/iptv-player/README.md

-# IPTV Player - Refactored Architecture
+# IPTV Player

-This directory contains the refactored IPTV Player application with a modular architecture following separation of concerns and best practices.
+IPTV Player is a web application for streaming and watching IPTV channels.
+It features a modular architecture following separation of concerns and best practices.

 ## Directory Structure